Research Into Digestive System Issues

 We're funding research to develop a non-porcine enzyme replacement therapy with improved activity.
 This will offer an alternative to people with CF with pancreatic insufficiency who need to take enzymes.

-• The use of proton pump inhibitors in CF
+• The symptoms in people with CF

-In this video, Meghana N. Sathe, M.D., associate professor of pediatrics and co-director of the pediatric CF center at the University of Texas Southwestern Medical Center/Children's Health, explains why people with CF can have problems with nutrition and gastrointestinal (GI) issues and discusses the research underway.
+In this video, Meghana N. Sathe, M.D., associate professor of pediatrics and co-director of the pediatric CF center at the University of Texas Southwestern Medical Center/Children's Health, explains why people with CF can have problems with nutrition and gastrointestinal (GI) issues

 Current Treatments

-Cystic Fibrosis-Associated Liver Disease
+Cystic Fibrosis-Associated Liver Complications

 Research Underway